whyliuxing/reverse-engineering-journal/README.md

 * There is no way to tell the datatype of something stored in memory by just looking at the location of where it is stored.
 The datatype is implied by the operations that are used on it.
 For example, if an instruction loads a value into eax, comparison is taken place between eax and 0x10, and ja is used to jump to another location if eax is greater, then we know that the value is an unsigned int since ja is for unsigned numbers
 * Processes are container for execution.
 Threads are what the OS executes
 * Any function that calls another function is called a non-leaf function, and all other functions are leaf functions
+* Entry point of a binary does not correspond to main.
+A program's startup code (how main is called) depends on the compiler and the platform that the binary is compiled for
 * EIP can only be changed through CALL, JMP, or RET
 * Compress before you encrypt